nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **:information_source:  Note:**<br>
 After the user checked a student, the respective student's task list and score list will continue to be displayed, unless:
-  * That respective student (the latest checked student) is being deleted.
+  * The respective student (the latest checked student) is being deleted.
-  * That respective student (the latest checked student) is being edited.
+  * The respective student (the latest checked student) is being edited.
   * The student list being cleared.
   * New student data (.json file) is being imported.